Public Service Loan Forgiveness Calculator

 How many years are 120 payments?

 120 payments equal 10 years of monthly payments.
-These payments don’t need to be consecutive but must be made while working full-time for a qualifying employer under an eligible repayment plan.
-Breaks in service or switching jobs don’t disqualify previous payments if the program’s requirements are met.
+They don’t need to be consecutive, but they must be made while working full-time for a qualifying employer under an eligible repayment plan.
+If you switch jobs or take a break from public service, your past qualifying payments still count.

-Which student loan repayment plans are eligible for Public Service Loan Forgiveness?
+Which student loan repayment plans qualify for PSLF?

-PSLF requires income-driven repayment plans like SAVE, IBR, PAYE, or ICR, or the 10-Year Standard Plan.
+PSLF requires you to be on an income-driven repayment (IDR) plan—SAVE, IBR, PAYE, or ICR—or the 10-Year Standard Repayment Plan.
 Payments on other plans don’t count.
-If you’re not on an eligible plan, switching immediately is essential to ensure your payments qualify toward forgiveness.
+If you're not on an eligible plan, switch now to ensure your payments qualify.

-PSLF applies to payments made since October 1, 2007.
-Retroactive adjustments, like the one-time account adjustment, may count older periods of repayment, forbearance, or deferment if you meet the program’s requirements, giving borrowers credit for previously ineligible payments.
+PSLF applies to qualifying payments made since October 1, 2007.
+Some borrowers may get credit for past payments thanks to the one-time account adjustment, which counts certain periods of repayment, forbearance, or deferment that weren’t eligible before.

 Not exactly.
 The calculator estimates your monthly payments, total payments until forgiveness, and potential savings.
 But it doesn’t track how many qualifying payments you’ve already made—that information is maintained by the Department of Education on StudentAid.gov.

-How do I estimate my potential savings with the Public Service Loan Forgiveness calculator?
+How do I estimate my potential savings with the PSLF calculator?

 The calculator compares your current repayment plan with income-driven plans like SAVE, PAYE, and IBR.
 It shows your monthly payment, total repayment cost, and how much you could save by switching plans while pursuing forgiveness under the PSLF program.